tarunlnmiit/data-parsing/README.md

 # data-parsing
-This repo contains data-parsing scripts written in Python using BeautifulSoup.
+This repo contains data-parsing scripts written in Python3 using BeautifulSoup.